gngrwzrd/UIImageLoader/readme.md

 If a network error occurs, you'll receive an _error_ object and _UIImageLoadSourceNone_.

 If load source is _UIImageLoadSourceNetworkToDisk_, it means a new image was downloaded.
-This can mean either it was a new download, or existing cache was updated.
+Either it was a new download, or existing cache was updated.
 You should use the new image provided.

 If load source is _UIImageLoadSourceNetworkNotModified_, it means the cached image is still valid.
 You won't receive an image in this case as the image was already passed to your _hasCache_ callback.